harshfr/DATABASE-MIGRATION/README.md

 Using PostgreSQL's COPY command for efficient data import

 This method ensures a clean, consistent, and fast transfer of structured data between SQL database platforms.

+This task of Database Migration learned me so well about how to make Database migrate from one server to another between two MYSQL servers like MYSQL Workbench and PostgreSQL.
+With the same CSV files in table format and maintains data integrity via making same Table columns in PostgreSQL in pgAdmin4 sowtware .I learn this skill and I can use this for future reference in Datbase migration .
+Thanking CodeTech Solution for giving me this type Task for enhancing my Skills in SQL.